uwescience/myria-docs/myriaX.markdown

 Note: if it is not a fresh installation (e.g. you just switched from another branch), you may need to run `./gradlew clean` before `./gradlew jar`.
 This is for cleaning different versions of Java libraries.

-If succeeded, you should be able to see jars in `build/libs` including `myria-0.1.jar`.
+If the build succeeded, you should be able to see jars in `build/libs` including `myria-0.1.jar`.

-### 1. Setting up a local deployment
+### 1. Setting up a local MyriaX deployment

+The next step is to setup a local deployment of the MyriaX query execution engine.
+The local deployment will have a coordinator process and some worker processes.
+All processes will run locally.

+For data storage, MyriaX uses existing single-node relational database management systems.
+The preferred system is [PostgreSQL](www.postgresql.org), but you can also use [SQLite](http://www.sqlite.org/), which is already pre-installed on many systems.
+Later, we will show how to execute queries that read data from HDFS or the local file system.

+To start a local MyriaX deployment, take the following steps:

 Go to `myriadeploy`.

-#### Deployment configuration file (and Postgres setting up)
+#### Deployment configuration file (and Postgres setup)

+The deployment configuration file specifies the details of the deployment such as the number of worker processes to start.

-There are some example configure files, we use `deployment.cfg.local` as a starting point for local installation.
+The `myriadeploy` directory contains some example configure files.

+For a local deployment, use `deployment.cfg.local` as a starting point.

 Make a copy:

     cp deployment.cfg.local deployment.cfg

-And make the changes you want to `deployment.cfg`.
+Make any desired changes to `deployment.cfg`.

 `deployment.cfg.local` uses SQLite as the storage backend.
-If you want to use [PostgreSQL](www.postgresql.org), `deployment.cfg.postgres` show how to set up the configurations.
+If you want to use [PostgreSQL](www.postgresql.org), `deployment.cfg.postgres` show how to set up the configuration file.

-In addition, take these steps:
+To use Postgres instead of SQLite, you need to take these additional steps:

 - Install postgres

-- Myria connects to postgres through port 5401 rather than the default.
-Change the port on which Postgres listens in the `postgresql.conf` file, and make sure Postgres is restarted.
+- Myria connects to postgres through port 5401 rather than the default port.
+Change the port on which Postgres listens in the `postgresql.conf` file, and make sure to restart Postgres.

 - Create a `uwdb` role which Myria will use to manage the tables stored in Postgres.